 Just like with Ms. Beermann and her superiors.
 The two had established a sophisticated communication game between them.
 Whenever the manager said something to Ms. Beermann that she perceived as communication from the “parent I”, she completed the game by taking on the role of the “child I”.

-Who started the game was subordinate, because when Ms. Beermann learned to communicate with her supervisor instead of the “child I” from a “adult I”, the working relationship improved significantly.
+Who started the game was subordinate, because when Ms. Beermann learned to communicate with her manager instead of a “child” from an “adult”, the working relationship improved significantly.

 This is how beliefs come about: Beware of the hot stove!

-At first, children learn from their parents and their immediate family environment.
-After that shape the kindergarten, teachers like classmates in the school, friends, people in the sports club ... and ... and ... and.
-The initial character of the world view of the parents is particularly important.
+Children learn primarily from their parents and the immediate family environment.
+After that, kindergarten, teachers and classmates at school, friends, people in sports clubs ... and ... and ... and shape.
+The initial impact of the parents' worldview is particularly important.

-"Careful, don't touch it, the hotplate is hot!" is intended to prevent the young child from having a painful experience.
-The phrase “when you cross the street, you have to look left, then right and left again” helps you to cross the street safely.
+"Careful, don't touch it, the stove is hot!" is intended to prevent the young child from having a painful experience.
+The phrase “When you cross the street, you have to look left, then right and left again” helps you to cross the street safely.

 Parents decide in the first years of a child what is right or wrong, which is good or evil.
 They describe how things have to be done and how not.
 They determine what children have to do and what they can not and what not.